 - Train miners to identify confined spaces and understand their associated hazards.

-This is the 26th fatality reported in 2021, and the first classified as “Other.”
+This is the 26th fatality reported in 2021, and the first classified as “Confined Space.”